 As we travel for what feels like a million miles from home through the densely packed, impoverished towns of Lira it is easy to see the incredible need that exists everywhere you turn.

 I can’t help but wonder one thing.
 How did a girl named Jena who wanted to help people when she graduated from college and a band named Jars of Clay find these people?
 These are people, most of who, do not have electricity, inside plumbing, or access to clean water, and live on what feels like the edge of the earth so how does that happen?
+You should never undertake your own installation of your boiler, hire a professional to take care of any dangerous plumbing work.

 It happens when people are more important that problems and you boldly follow God into the unknown.